PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: PiC Dataset Construction

-To verify the annotations obtained in \cref{sec:expert_annotation} (\ie 2 $\times$ 15,021 = 30,042 paraphrases; and 15,021 Y/N answers), we first ask 1,000 qualified MTurkers to agree or disagree with the annotations.
-And then, we take the cases that the MTurkers disagree and ask 5 Upwork experts to verify.
-After two verification rounds, we discard all the examples where Upwork verifiers reject and arrive at the final 28,325 paraphrases and 13,413 Y/N labels (\ie those annotations that \emph{either} MTurkers or Upworkers endorse in a verification round).
-See more details in \cref{sec:appendix_quality_control}.
+To verify the annotations obtained in \cref{sec:data_annotation} (\ie 2 $\times$ 15,021 = 30,042 paraphrases; and 15,021 Y/N labels), first, we present the same Q1, Q2, and Q3 questions to 1,000 qualified MTurkers and ask whether they agree with the answers by expert annotators in \cref{sec:data_annotation}.
+And then, for the cases that the MTurkers disagree with, we seek second opinions from 5 Upwork experts.
+After these two verification rounds, we discard all the examples where Upwork verifiers reject and arrive at the final 28,325 paraphrases and 13,413 Y/N labels (\ie those annotations that \emph{either} an MTurk or Upwork verifier endorses).
+See more details in \cref{sec:appendix_verify_annotations}.

-The total amount of annotation fee (including MTurk and Upwork) is around USD 25K.
+The total fee for both MTurk and Upwork combined is around USD 30,000.